 My battle with negative body image

-It is crazy to think that finally in 2019 the world is finally acknowledging that not everyone is a size zero picture perfect model.
+It is crazy to think that finally in 2019 the world is finally acknowledging that not everyone is a size, zero picture-perfect models.
 Magazines and companies are finally beginning to embrace our curves and imperfections.
-No longer do we have to flip through magazines to think we could never get away with their image, because it’s being broadcast more and more to embrace yourself.
+No longer do we have to flip through magazines to think we could never get away with their image because it’s being broadcast more and more to embrace yourself.

 Not just my legs, I’ve never been stick thin whether and I have always struggled to keep weight off.
 I get anxiety when I get dressed in the morning because I want to look perfect all the time.
 It’s so much pressure.
 Nothing ever feels just right.